Knowledge Centre

 Carbon Reporting: Five Reflections, Three Predictions, and One Issue

-A Note from CarbonQuota’s Chairman, Guy Strafford
+A note from CarbonQuota’s Chairman, Guy Strafford

 Over a year into worrying about how to shed light on bringing visibility of carbon emissions and after over 25 years looking at procurement and supply chain, here are five reflections.